esplito/coding-notes/testingjavascript/test-nodejs-backends.md

 In this part we'll start doing some server integration tests and Kent has created a  [markdown file with instructions](https://github.com/kentcdodds/testing-node-apps/blob/tjs/src/__tests__/auth.md).

 In this section we'll do as minimal mocking/faking as we possibly can.
+For simplification of the exercises we are using an in-memory database (which most likely would not do in a production api).

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwODI2NjE2NCwtMTg4MzUzMzc1NywtMT
+eyJoaXN0b3J5IjpbOTM5OTUzMSwtMTg4MzUzMzc1NywtMTU4Mj
-U4MjAyNzcsLTE1MTI0MjE2MzYsLTEyMzY0OTc3MTMsNzk3NDMw
+AyNzcsLTE1MTI0MjE2MzYsLTEyMzY0OTc3MTMsNzk3NDMwNzE3
-NzE3LC0xMDcwNTkzMDMwLC01MzAwNDEzMzAsMTk4NDMxMzA3MS
+LC0xMDcwNTkzMDMwLC01MzAwNDEzMzAsMTk4NDMxMzA3MSwxOD
-wxODk2NzE2Mzg5LC0xODk4NzYxNjgwLDExNTYwMDM3NywyMDI1
+k2NzE2Mzg5LC0xODk4NzYxNjgwLDExNTYwMDM3NywyMDI1NjQ3
-NjQ3MzM4LC0xODM2OTc2NzQwLC01MzM5MzU0NjcsMzA1OTE5MD
+MzM4LC0xODM2OTc2NzQwLC01MzM5MzU0NjcsMzA1OTE5MDYyLD
-YyLDk2MjY1MDg1NywxMjIwNTUyMjIyLC0xOTQyNDQxMjc0LC0z
+k2MjY1MDg1NywxMjIwNTUyMjIyLC0xOTQyNDQxMjc0LC0zOTgy
-OTgyMDYyMDVdfQ==
+MDYyMDVdfQ==
 -->